vega/altair/doc/user_guide/interactions2.rst

         color='Origin:N'
     )

-We can create a variable parameter with a default value of 0.1 as follows:
+We can create a variable parameter using :func:`parameter`, and assign that parameter a default value of 0.1 using the ``value`` property, as follows:

 .. altair-plot::
+    :output: none

     op_var = alt.parameter(value=0.1)

-In order to use this variable in the chart specification, we explicitly add it to the chart using the :func:`Chart.add_parameter` method, and we can then reference the variable within the chart specification.
-Here we set the opacity using ``op_var``.
+In order to use this variable in the chart specification, we explicitly add it to the chart using the :meth:`Chart.add_parameter` method, and we can then reference the variable within the chart specification.
+Here we set the opacity using our ``op_var`` parameter.

 .. altair-plot::